 Protecting the skin barrier is crucial

-Your skin barrier can be damaged, if your skin is exposed to external irritants such as paper, soil, animals, excessive water, and soap.
+Your skin barrier can be damaged, if your skin is exposed to external irritants such as excessive use of water and soap, or harsh hand sanitizer.

 If your skin barrier is damaged, your skin’s natural water content evaporates through the damaged skin barrier, leaving the skin dry.
-At the same time, your skin becomes more susceptible to both infections and irritants and you can develop contact dermatitis.
+At the same time, your skin becomes more susceptible to Staphylococcus bacteria, infections, and irritants.
+You also become more likely to develop contact dermatitis and allergies.

-To repair your skin barrier or to maintain a healthy skin barrier and protect it from irritants, you can apply a protective yet invisible non-greasy extra barrier on your skin.
+To help maintain a healthy skin barrier and protect it from irritants, you can apply a protective yet invisible, non-greasy cream that acts like an extra barrier on your skin.

-Contact dermatitis and hand eczema: Red, chapped hands
+Contact dermatitis and hand eczema: red, cracked hands

-- wet work (frequent exposure of the hands to water)
+- frequent handwashing or frequent exposure of the hands to water

-- wearing rubber gloves for a long time
+- wearing rubber gloves for long periods of time

 - contact with construction materials and paper

-- contact with different detergents, chemicals or solvents that damage the skin.
+- contact with detergents, chemicals or solvents that damage the skin

 Contact dermatitis is often work-related

-There is a clear connection between how often, how long and how much you expose your hands to external irritants and your risk of developing contact dermatitis.
+There is a clear connection between how often, how long, and the extent to which hands are exposed to external irritants and the risk of developing contact dermatits.